vgupta117/assignment07/README.md

 Measure is the number of of characters in a line of text.
 Choosing a comfortable measure is important for readability.
 I set the max-width property to be 510 which will ensure the measure to be between 45 and 75 characters.

 In addition to the changes to the css styles, I also made minor changes to layout using the CRAP principles.
 I added images to capture interest and add white space to the content heavy pages.
+Also included a link to main page in the navigation menu to improve usability.

 **References**: